I keep a list. Every time a founder tells me what they “need” before launching, I add it to the list. It now has 247 items.

 7. A Feedback Mechanism

 After your first customers buy and use your product, you need to hear from them.
 What worked?
-What did not?
-What did they expect that they did not get?
+What didn't?
+What did they expect that they didn't get?

-This does not require a sophisticated system.
+This doesn't require a sophisticated system.
 A personal email after purchase asking three questions works.
 A Google Form works.
 A five-minute phone call works.

 The feedback mechanism matters because your first ten customers are your product development team.
 They will tell you what version two needs to be.
-Without their input, you are guessing again.
+Without their input, you're guessing again.

 Set up the mechanism before launch.
 Automate it if possible - a thank-you email that goes out 48 hours after purchase with a link to a three-question survey.
 But even manual follow-up works at the scale of ten customers.